East Coast Catchments Committee

 Would you like to be part of it?

-We would like to hear from people interested to be part of the Committee - which supports the implementation of this strategy.
+We would like to hear from people interested in joining the Committee to support the implementation of the Strategy.
 Ideal candidates will collectively offer a broad spectrum of skills and experience, including:

 Interested in joining?